 Check for Low Volume Search Terms

 Low search volume could be a possible reason for you ad not getting any impressions.
 This can happen if you’re not using the right keywords that are relevant to your products or services.
 To find out the search volume for a particular keyword, go to the Keywords section and check Status column.
 Use the free-to-use Google Ads Keyword Planner tool to find related keywords that are likely to have higher search volumes.

 Look Into Initial Bids

 Many first time advertisers make the mistake of setting high keyword bids with a low daily budget.
 Google will not show your ad if keyword bids exceed daily budget.
 A simple solution is either lowering the bid or increasing daily budget.
 Also, make sure that you’ve provided the correct billing information because Google will not serve your ads if there are any billing issues.

 Review Ad Scheduling

-In Google AdWords campaign management, ads scheduling is an important feature that can increase the cost-effectiveness of your campaign.
+In Google Ads campaign management, ads scheduling is an important feature that can increase the cost-effectiveness of your campaign.
 You should aim to show your ad at peak performance times when your audience is most likely to view your ad and click on it.
 For example, it doesn’t make much sense for a B2B to serve ads overnight.
 Review ad scheduling and make sure it’s in line with campaign goals and objectives.

 Go Through Bid Adjustments

 With bid adjustments, you can show ads more or less frequently depending on when, where or how audience search.
-Review bid adjustments as part of your AdWords campaign troubleshooting efforts and make sure incorrectly placed bid adjustments at campaign and ad group level are not preventing your ads from showing.
+Review bid adjustments as part of your Ads campaign troubleshooting efforts and make sure incorrectly placed bid adjustments at campaign and ad group level are not preventing your ads from showing.